Ntumba Massanka: Career

 He returned to Wrexham for a second time in July 2017, signing on an initial six-month loan deal.
 He scored two goals in 26 appearances before returning to Burnley in January 2018.
 He was loaned out to Dover Athletic on 30 August 2018.

 On 10 January 2019, Massanka joined Belgian First Amateur Division side RWDM47 on loan until the end of the season.
 He was released by Burnley at the end of the season.

 He joined newly promoted National League side Chorley on 3 August 2019, signing a one-year contract.

 In February 2020, Massanka joined Eccellenza side ASD Angelana on a deal until the end of the season.

 In July 2021, Massanka returned to English football to join Northern Premier League side South Shields.

 In January 2022 he joined Stalybridge Celtic on loan for the remainder of the season.
 On 26 February it was confirmed that he had been recalled by South Shields from the loan period.
 He subsequently joined Boston United and then Stafford Rangers on loan.

 In January 2023, Massanka left South Shields to join Northern Premier League side Macclesfield.

+In March 2024, Massanka returned to Stalybridge Celtic on a permanent basis following a short spell in Cyprus with Digenis Akritas Morphou.
+In May 2024, he joined Warrington Rylands.
+On 29 January 2025, he joined Clitheroe on a one-month loan deal.

+In September 2025, Massanka joined North West Counties League Division One North club Daisy Hill.